 When an employer gives a requirement to multiple accounting recruiters, each is then competing with the other to get candidates to the hiring manager.
 This can be a positive, – there is a built-in sense of urgency as often the same candidates are registered with multiple agencies.

 On the flip side, the issue with this is around the quality of the process that is taking place behind the scenes.
 In an exclusive assignment, recruiters are able to take more time to plan, map out the landscape, search, headhunt or deep-dive into talent pools, finding the two or three very best candidates in the Sydney accounting market, rather than the candidates who are most obvious (it’s not uncommon for these to be very different).
 When the Recruitment Consultant can work in the knowledge that they won’t be pipped to the post, there is no need to rush any part of the process.
-Think about when you know you can work on something without pressure?
+Think about when you know you can work on something without pressure.
 While pressure can sometimes drive people to work harder, security enables a greater level of preparation and planning.
 With recruiters, they can go into more depth in interviews and be more judicious when screening, which inevitably leads to a higher standard of candidates being presented to you that align with your required competencies.

-This might sound strange to say when, for the majority of time, the tried and true statement of ‘many hands make light work’ holds true.
-But giving a brief exclusively to only one recruiter saves you having to give the same job brief, over and over again, in multiple meetings with multiple recruiters.
+This might sound strange to say when, for the majority of the time, the tried and true statement of ‘many hands make light work’ holds true.
+But giving a brief exclusively to only one recruiter saves you from having to give the same job brief, over and over again, in multiple meetings with multiple recruiters.
 It also saves you time in fielding and siphoning through large volumes of resumes and potentially having to wade through the murky area of duplicate candidate submissions.

 You will also see that recruiters prioritise this exclusive work over other “competitive” work, all available resources will be thrown at it, covering the market as much as possible, because it makes commercial sense to do so.
 This means that the chances of getting a great candidate are heightened, as they are the only ones working on a job brief.